container-registry/harbor-satellite/README.md

-# Harbor Satellite — Bring Container Registries to the Edge
+# Harbor Satellite — Sofware Distribution to the Edge

 Harbor Satellite aims to bring Harbor container registries to edge locations, ensuring consistent, available, and integrity-checked images for edge computing environments.
 The developed sofware of a stateful, standalone satellite registry that can function as a primary registry for edge locations and act as a fallback option if the central Harbor registry is unavailable.

 ## Background

-In recent years, containers have extended beyond their traditional cloud environments, becoming increasingly prevalent in remote and edge computing contexts.
+Containers have extended beyond their traditional cloud environments, becoming increasingly prevalent in remote and edge computing contexts.
 These environments often lack reliable internet connectivity, posing significant challenges in managing and running containerized applications due to difficulties in fetching container images.
 To address this, the project aims to decentralize container registries, making them more accessible to edge devices.
 The need for a satellite that can operate independently, store images on disk, and run indefinitely with stored data is crucial for maintaining operations in areas with limited or no internet connectivity.

 ## Concept